-There was Isaac and Kevin.
-They were a mess if I’m going to be honest here.
+There were Isaac and Kevin.
+They were a mess, if I’m going to be honest here.
 They both looked absolutely terrified.
 Bella and Naomi looked like they were more excited to be in Hawaii for two weeks than they were to see what kind of changes might come to their lives.
-After Lucas and I introduced ourselves, Jack asked if we chose each other as partners, or if Francesca had put them together.
+After Lucas and I introduced ourselves, Jack asked if we chose each other as partners or if Francesca had put them together.
 Isaac and Kevin found each other.
 Bella and Naomi were assigned.

 We spent the next 90 minutes in our circle, talking and asking questions.
-Jack was an expert in leading the conversation in a way that we all felt comfortable sharing things that we normally would keep to ourselves.
+Jack was an expert in leading the conversation so that we all felt comfortable sharing things that we usually would keep to ourselves.

 When I shared some of the details about my marriage and divorce, Jack stopped the discussion and leaned into the circle.
 “Now, before we continue, I want to address the elephant in the room.
 We have a celebrity in our group.
-But – and this is vitally important for all of you to understand – he’s here for the same reasons you are.
-Everyone in this group will be sharing things that will be personal and are not to be shared outside of this group.
+But—and this is vitally important for all of you to understand—Greyson is here for the same reasons you are.
+Everyone in this group will be sharing personal things that will are not to be shared outside of this group.

 “Before we continue,” Jack handed a sheet of paper to each person in the circle, “we require that each person signs this non-disclosure form.
 Everyone participating in Epic Life is required to sign this document.”

 Everyone took the time to read the document and signed it.
-It’s funny, the sense of relief I felt when I realized that I was going to be able to participate without worrying about the gossip rags getting hold of my shit.
+It’s funny, the sense of relief I felt when I realized that I would be able to participate without worrying about the gossip rags getting hold of my shit.
 Lucas asked Jack if everyone who participated in Epic Life had to sign a non-disclosure form.
-I was surprised when Jack said everyone was required to sign one – including himself.
+I was surprised when Jack said everyone was required to sign one—including himself.
 He signed a form, took the others from our group, and took them to the table where Francesca was sitting.

 The rest of the afternoon was spent with a great lesson on the boxes we all live in.
 The one thing I thought was so cool was that we need to learn to stop “thinking outside the box” and learn how to make our box bigger, so all those unique things we usually didn’t do (or think of) became part of our norm.

 The afternoon ended with the entire group standing in a circle and sharing one emotion they were experiencing.
 We finished and were told to spend the evening with our partner.
 Damn.
-I’m glad I like Lucas – and that he apparently likes me.
-That would certainly make for some awkward times, right?
+I’m glad I like Lucas—and that he apparently likes me.
+That could certainly make for some awkward times, right?

 Lucas invited me to his suite for dinner.
 We decided to order in and relax.
 We ordered some fantastic steaks, along with a baked sweet potato and crispy Brussels sprouts seasoned with macadamia nuts and horseradish.